reimagined/resolve/docs/api/client/http-api.md

 ---
 id: http-api
 title: HTTP API
-description: ReSolve provides a standard HTTP API that allows you to send aggregate commands, and query Read and View Models.
+description: ReSolve exposes an HTTP API that allows you to send aggregate commands, and query Read and View Models.
 ---

-ReSolve provides a standard HTTP API that allows you to send aggregate commands, and query Read and View Models.
+ReSolve exposes an HTTP API that allows you to send aggregate commands, and query Read and View Models.

 ## Command API